-- an outline of incident reporting procedures - a report on the progress of any investigation or action taken by the Organisation or the authorities, including what is likely to happen next - details of further support that is available, i.e. independent counselling, and how this would be arranged - legal advice and help in taking proceedings against the assailant - (iv) Whatever form of help is given, it needs to combine emotional support and practical information.
-It must be made clear that management understand the anxiety and stress associated with such incidents and that staff should be able to express such feelings without fear. - (v) In certain cases long term support may be required, this should be established through follow up sessions with the individual involved. - (vi) Learning from feedback of the experiences of staff is one of the most helpful ways of developing strategies designed to reduce risks.
-Organisation are urged, therefore, to regularly review and discuss all aspects of their operational procedures.
+- (v) In certain cases long term support may be required, this should be established through follow up sessions with the individual involved. - (vi) Learning from feedback of the experiences of staff is one of the most helpful ways of developing strategies designed to reduce risks.
+Association are urged, therefore, to regularly review and discuss all aspects of their operational procedures.